lsaravia/MetawebsAssembly/Appendices.md

 |Lak     |Whipple_Lake        | 0.0122| 0.0438| 0.2648|  32.5347|  106.0396| 0.1002|   0.2794|   0.2463|
 |Lak     |Wolf_Lake           | 0.0154| 0.0668| 0.5350|  26.7624|   41.0495| 0.0573|   0.2299|   0.0102|

-Table: Metaweb assembly model best fit of the local food webs for the 3 metawebs: Ant= Antarctic, Isl=Islands, Lak=Lakes.
-Where $c$ is the colonization parameter, $e$ the extinction rate and $se$ the secondary extinction rate.
+Table: Metaweb assembly model best fit of the local food webs for the 3 metawebs: Ant=Antarctic, Isl=Islands, Lak=Lakes; where $c$ is the colonization parameter, $e$ the extinction rate and $se$ the secondary extinction rate.
 S is the number of species, L the number of links, and C the connectance averaged over the last 100 time steps. $\alpha = c/e$ is the hypothesized distance to main land, and the *distance* the relative distance to the empirical values.